postsharp/Metalama.Samples/examples/singleton/README.md

 modified-date: 2024-09-09
 ---

-# Implementing the Singleton pattern without boilerplate
+# Implementing the Singleton pattern with Metalama

 The Singleton pattern is useful in scenarios where a class in a software system should have only one instance available to all components.